 Auto Capture Mode: As soon as the capturing process is activated, every image from the camera is automatically streamed through a Quality Measurement module (QM) for real-time evaluation, to be classified as good or bad, and to have the best image selected at the end.
 All activities in this operation mode are automated by the device without the outside support.

-Operator-Initiated Auto Capture Mode: In case a user is unfamiliar with the system and has difficulties presenting eyes correctly to the sensor, the Operator-Initiated Auto Capture Mode allows the assistance from an operator to control the evaluation process.
-Specifically, at first the images from the camera are streamed to host for reviewing purpose but not to be evaluated yet.
-Whenever the user is in the proper position in front of camera, the operator will send a command to the device to initiate the automated capturing process.

 Capturing Modes

 Frame-Based Search Mode: In the Frame-Based Search Mode, the developer specifies the number of qualified images that must be captured before the capturing process ends.
 An image is considered qualified when it passes the basic level of qualities from the QM module.
 Once the desired number of qualified images is reached, the best image will be selected and checked against the Minimum Quality Tolerance condition.
 If satisfied, it will be returned as the captured image.
 Otherwise, no image is returned and user must initiate the capturing process again.

 Timed-Based Search Mode: In the Timed-Based Search Mode, once the first eye image is detected, the device will continuously capture frames across a pre-defined period of time.
-When the period elapses, the best image will be selected among the captured frames and checked against the Minimum Quality Tolerance (as defined below).
+When the period elapses, the best image will be selected among the captured frames and checked against the Minimum Quality Tolerance.
 If satisfied, the image will be returned as the captured image.
 Otherwise, no image is returned and user must initiate the capturing process again.

-Minimum Quality Tolerance

-The Minimum Quality Tolerance parameter specifies the minimum quality level for the accepted iris images.
-They are classified as follows:

-Normal: This is the least stringent quality requirement for the accepted frames and is suitable for everyone regardless of their eye colors and their races.
-With this choice, the camera operation works in the most user-friendly condition, but the tradeoff is that the system may accept a lower quality image as output.
-Frankly, most images accepted in this mode will be of sufficiently good quality.
-This mode is recommended by IriTech for speed and usability.

-High: In this setting, the iris quality thresholds are more stringent, but the camera operation may be less user-friendly.
-On the contrary, the system will exclude most low quality images as output.
-The “High” Minimum Quality Tolerance condition provides better analysis for the people with darker eyes such as Arabs, Africans, Asians, and Eastern Europeans.

-Very High: In “Very High” Minimum Quality Tolerance condition, the capturing process tends to accept only the highest quality images, which may require more than one trial for some users.
-However, using the “Very High” mode, the quality of every output image is in a perfect condition.
-This mode is recommended when user’s convenience is not a priority.

-Developers may adjust the minimum quality threshold to a level suitable for their system’s capturing environment and desired iris image quality.

 Standard Capturing Procedure